rizzly01/Infosys-SpringBoard-Project-Development-for-Real-Time-Competitor-Strategy-Tracker-for-E-commerce/README.md

 * ✅ **Data Pipeline:** Automated MNIST downloading, normalization, and one-hot encoding scripts.
 * ✅ **Trained Weights:** Final weights exported to `.npy` format for future inference without re-training.

+---
+---

+## 🕷️ Milestone 2: Web Scraping & Data Aggregation

+### 📌 Overview

+In this milestone, I transitioned from using static, pre-existing datasets to building a **custom data pipeline**.
+I developed a robust web crawler that automates the collection of unstructured data from the web and transforms it into a structured, "AI-ready" format.
+This stage is critical for real-world AI applications where data must be sourced and cleaned manually.

+---

+### 🛠️ Tech Stack & Advanced Tooling

+To handle dynamic content and efficient data storage, I utilized:

+* **Automation Engines:**
+* `Playwright`: Used for high-speed browser automation and handling JavaScript-heavy pages.
+* `BeautifulSoup4` & `lxml`: Employed for precise HTML parsing and "Deep Scrapping" of text content.

+* **Data Processing:**
+* `Pandas`: The primary engine for data aggregation, cleaning, and CSV/JSON export.
+* `Regex (re)`: Used for data normalization (e.g., converting currency strings into floats).

+* **Intelligence Layer:**
+* `Transformers (RoBERTa)`: Integrated a Large Language Model to perform real-time sentiment analysis on the scraped headlines.

+---

+### 🧠 Core Engineering Concepts

+#### **1. Master-Detail Aggregation Pattern**

+Instead of a surface-level scrape, I implemented a **Two-Tier Crawler**.
+The script first scans a "Master" list of items and then "drills down" into each individual "Detail" page.
+This allows the collection of rich metadata like product descriptions, categories, and technical specifications that are hidden from the main view.

+#### **2. Data Normalization & Transformation**

+Raw web data is often "noisy."
+I built a transformation layer to:

+* Convert text-based ratings (e.g., "Three") into numerical integers (`3`).
+* Strip currency symbols and convert price strings into mathematical floats.
+* Filter out "Stop Words" and special characters to extract high-value trending keywords.

+#### **3. Ethical & Robust Crawling**

+To ensure the scraper operates reliably in a production environment:

+* **Politeness Latency:** Implemented `time.sleep()` intervals to mimic human behavior and avoid IP banning.
+* **Dynamic Pagination:** Developed logic to automatically discover and follow "Next" buttons until the entire 1,000-item catalog was aggregated.
+* **Error Handling:** Used `try-except` blocks to ensure that a single broken link doesn't crash the entire multi-hour scraping session.

+---

+### 📊 Deliverables & Results

+* ✅ **Structured Dataset:** A consolidated `books.csv` featuring 1,000+ entries with 8+ data dimensions.
+* ✅ **Trend Analysis:** Automated identification of the "Top 5 Trending Keywords" from live Google News feeds.
+* ✅ **Sentiment Index:** A real-time market mood indicator powered by the **RoBERTa LLM**, mapping global headlines to a polarity score between -1 and 1.

+---
+---